• Skip to primary navigation

 • 1 teaspoon salt

-• 400 grams Imitation crab meat separated and chopped into 1 inch pieces
+• 14 oz imitation crab meat peeled into thin strands and chopped into 1 inch long pieces

-• 2 teaspoon furikake or sub with toasted sesame seeds and crushed roasted seaweed
+• 2 teaspoon furikake or toasted sesame seeds and crushed roasted seaweed

-• ½ cup Japanese mayo aka Kewpie mayo or sub with normal mayo
+• ½ cup Japanese mayo aka Kewpie mayo or sub with regular mayo

 • 1 green onion finely chopped for garnish